Credit:

 Nearly a dozen kids tested these water guns for fun and usability.

-We filled each water gun with water and food coloring and measured 30 feet, using that to test for the distance and accuracy of each water stream.
+We filled each water gun with water and food coloring, then measured 30 feet to test the distance and accuracy of each water stream.
 Those that hit the 30-foot mark with accuracy rose to the top of the list.

 We also tested the ease with which each soaker could be refilled, asking each child to refill the blasters without assistance.
 If it was too difficult for a child of the manufacturer's recommended age to figure out without help, we docked the soaker in our scoring.

 Finally, we tested for weight and ease of carrying.
-We weighed each soaker after it was filled, but we looked at this objectively as well observing the kids and determining how long a child could use a soaker—particularly the heavier ones—before they decided if it was too heavy for a kid to use for extended water blasting.
+We weighed each soaker after filling it, and we also observed the kids objectively to determine how long a child could use a soaker—particularly the heavier ones—before deciding if it was too heavy for extended water blasting.

 How does a water gun work?